1958 Maryland Terrapins football team

-The 1958 Maryland Terrapins football team represented the University of Maryland in the 1958 NCAA University Division football season as a member of the Atlantic Coast Conference.
+The 1958 Maryland Terrapins football team represented the University of Maryland in the 1958 college football season as a member of the Atlantic Coast Conference.
 They were led by third-year head coach Tommy Mont, who guided Maryland to a 4–6 record.
 He resigned at the end of the season, and was replaced by Tom Nugent.

 Schedule

 Before the season

 The Baltimore Sun predicted 1958 would prove to be Mont's first winning season because of increased depth, but also noted the difficulty of the schedule, which included six teams ranked in the Associated Press preseason poll.
 Mont rated Clemson and Auburn as the toughest opponents on the schedule.

 Personnel

 The 1958 team consisted of the following letterwinners: